CharlotteStiller/mid-bootcamp-project-classification/README.md

 ### Findings / Results

 2. **Which model works for the dataset**
-    - KNN works for the dataset, but
-    - Logistic
+- Logistic Regression with changed class weights fits best for this dataset.
+Highest Yes recall: 0.69.
+- Next step to evaluate this model: Cut the variables which do not improve the prediction and improve the weight/balance
-    - Change the questions which have no relationship to the target variable "offer accepted" (5.2.)
-    - Build more bins (house hold size 5-9) for the questions
+- For the next marketing study I would recommend to change the questions which have no relationship to the target variable (Like shown in point 5.2.) and to build bins (For example house hold size 5-9)

 ### Libaries